omahs/parity-ethereum/README.md

 ## 1. Description <a id="chapter-001"></a>

-**Built for mission-critical use**: Miners, service providers, and exchanges need fast synchronisation and maximum uptime.
-Parity Ethereum provides the core infrastructure essential for speedy and reliable services.
+**Built for mission-critical use**: Miners, service providers, and exchanges need fast synchronization and maximum uptime.
+Parity Ethereum provides the core infrastructure, essential for speedy and reliable services.

-- Clean, modular codebase for easy customisation
+- Clean, modular codebase for easy customization
 - Advanced CLI-based client
 - Minimal memory and storage footprint
-- Synchronise in hours, not days with Warp Sync
+- Synchronize in hours, not days with Warp Sync
 - Modular for light integration into your service or product

 ## 2. Technical Overview <a id="chapter-002"></a>